25 Jan Maxxelli 2018 China International City Index (CICI)

 The CICI report

 If cities show a higher degree of internationalization, they hold greater appeal for foreign companies due to their increased market potential, accessibility, livability and growth prospects.
-China’s first-tier cities are highly international with both Beijing and Shanghai being regarded as top-twenty global cities.
-However, second-tier cities are currently becoming more and more international.
-In its CICI Maxxelli measures a city’s degree of internationalization based on seven categories: Global Economic Strength, International Commerce, Education, International Community, Infrastructural Connectivity, Government and Political Engagement, and Culture and Tourism.
-These seven categories are elaborated on in detail in the methodology section at the end of this report.
+Second-tier cities are becoming more and more international.
+In the CICI, Maxxelli measures a city’s degree of internationalization based on seven categories: Global Economic Strength, International Commerce, Education, International Community, Infrastructural Connectivity, Government and Political Engagement, and Culture and Tourism.
+These seven categories are explained more in detail in the methodology section at the end of this report.

 Click the picture below to read the full report